AfshinShabani/Bathymetry-Generator/README.md

 1. Topographic Contours: The contours should be supplied as a shapefile, with an elevation attribute that the program will use to generate the bathymetry.
 It's important that the contour shapefile is free from geometry errors, such as dangling or self-intersecting lines, which could lead to processing issues.

 2. River Centerline: This shapefile represents the main axis of the river.
-It must contain a 'Segment' column that correlates with the CE-QUAL-W2 segments and should not intersect with multiple W2 segments.

 3. W2 Segments: A shapefile defining the W2 model segments, which must also include a 'Segment' column.
 Each segment should correspond to a CE-QUAL-W2 segment number, following the numbering conventions of the model (i.e., the first segment is 2, the second is 3, and so on).
+The W2 segments should not be interescted by two centerlines.

 Key Features and Assumptions:
 The tool expects the W2 segments and centerline shapefiles to use CE-QUAL-W2's active segment numbering system.
 Please see the example file.